danube-messaging/danube/README.md

 ## Core Capabilities of the Danube messaging Platform

 * [**Topics**](https://danube-docs.dev-state.com/architecture/topics/): A unit of storage that organizes messages into a stream.
-  * **Non-partitioned topics**: Served by a single broker.
+  * **Non-partitioned topics**: One topic that is served by a single broker from the cluster.
-  * **Partitioned topics**: Divided into partitions, served by different brokers within the cluster, enhancing scalability and fault tolerance.
+  * **Partitioned topics**: Divided into partitions, served by different brokers from the cluster, enhancing scalability and fault tolerance.
 * [**Message Dispatch**](https://danube-docs.dev-state.com/architecture/dispatch_strategy/):
   * **Non-reliable Message Dispatch**: Messages reside in memory and are promptly distributed to consumers, ideal for scenarios where speed is crucial.
 The acknowledgement mechanism is ignored.
   * **Reliable Message Dispatch**: The acknowledgement mechanism is used to ensure message delivery.
 Supports configurable storage options including in-memory, disk, and S3, ensuring message persistence and durability.